Obokuitai language

 Obokuitai (Obogwitai) is a Lakes Plain language of Papua, Indonesia.
-It is named after Obogoi village in East Central Mambermano District, Mamberamo Raya Regency.
+It is named after Obogoi village in East Central Mamberamo District, Mamberamo Raya Regency.

 Obokuitai, Sikaritai, and Eritai constitute a dialect cluster.

 Phonology

 The following discussion is based on Jenison & Jenison (1991).

 Unusual phonological features of Obokuitai and other Lakes Plain languages are the complete lack of nasals, even allophones, and a series of extra high or fricativized vowels that developed from loss of a following stop consonant.
 Obokuitai has one of the smallest phonemic inventories in the world, equal to the Pirahã and Rotokas languages at 11 phonemes.